jjuback/gc-excelviewer/README.md

 ![Image](./img/excel-preview-qt.gif)

 > As of version 1.1.8, executing the `Excel: Open Preview` command from the command palette no longer displays a dropdown list of Excel files in the current folder, since extensions can now add their own menu commands to the standard Visual Studio Code interface.

+## Persistent Data
+The extension automatically stores user customizations on a per-file, per-workspace basis.
+For CSV files, this includes column widths and sort/filter criteria.
+For Excel files, this includes filter criteria only.
+As of version 2.0.16, if the column structure of a CSV file changes, any persistent data is ignored for that file.
+This fixes issues where new columns were not displayed unless the file was moved or renamed.

+To discard persistent data for a CSV or Excel file, execute the command `CSV: Clear Preview State`, then reopen the preview for the affected file to see the changes.

 ## Configuration
 To change the default configuration settings for the Excel Viewer extension, edit the user or workspace settings as described [here](http://code.visualstudio.com/docs/customization/userandworkspace#_creating-user-and-workspace-settings).
 The available settings are as follows: